The Holy Mountain or Agion Oros is an amazing space that seems to belong to another sphere of the world, located in the middle of European territory.

 Romanian settlements, unlike Bulgarian, Russian and Serbian ones, thus depend hierarchically on one or another of the Greek monasteries: any initiative, whether it is repairs to the monastery or bringing a new brother from Romania, must be approved by the Greek superiors.

-The main Romanian hermitage, Prodromou is located in the eastern part of the Athos peninsula, in a desolate, steep and stony land and hit by storms.
+The main Romanian hermitage, Prodromou is located in the eastern part of the Athos peninsula, in a deserted, steep and stony land hit by storms.

-The monks come mainly from Moldova and Wallachia.
+The monks come, in particular, from Moldavia and Wallachia.

 The Romanian Hermitage Prodromu (where we can find a piece of the relics of the great Saint John the Baptist) was founded by the Moldavian monks Justin, Patapie and Grigore in 1810.
 In 1840 the hermitage was laid waste by Turkish armies.
 In 1848 two other Moldavian monks, Nifon and Nectarie, built a new hermitage in place of the scattered one, with help from Prince Grigore Ghica.
 It was completed and consecrated in 1866.

 The Romanian Hermitage Lacu is a small hermitage with self-life, with a beautiful stone church, dedicated to the Holy Martyr Dimitrie.
-It was founded in the eighteenth century by several monks from Neamt, Caldarusani, Cernica and Bessarabian monasteries.
+It was founded in the eighteenth century by some monks from Neamt, Caldarusani, Cernica and from the Bessarabian monasteries.

-At the beginning of the nineteenth century, Lacu Hermitage had over 30 cells where up to 80 hermit monks lived and was the second Romanian monastic settlement in the Holy Mountain, after the Prodrome Hermitage, which counted at that time over 120 monks.
+At the beginning of the nineteenth century, the Lacu Hermitage had over 30 cells in which up to 80 hermit monks lived and it was the second Romanian monastic settlement in the Holy Mountain, after the Prodromul Hermitage, which then had over 120 monks.

 Unfortunately, the Greeks have introduced the status of the mountain into the Constitution, and the Constitution can only be amended by a national referendum, which is a very difficult undertaking.